priyanka897-star/priyanka897-star/README.md

 ##

 > ### 💬🏷️About Me💬
->* 🎇✨✨🔭 I’m completed intership in Logic Systech Private Limited✨✨✨✨
+>* 🎇✨✨🔭 I’m completed internship in Logic Systech Private Limited✨✨✨✨
 >* 🌱 I’m currently learning new technologies in AWS cloud computing 🌱
 >*  I'm intractive⚖️,
  Intrested in learning new concepts🧲,